 WP Briefing – Official WordPress Podcast

 WP Briefing is the latest representative among all the WordPress podcasts.
 This is the first podcast that originated directly from the WordPress authority.
 WP Briefing first started its show on February 1, 2021, hosted by Josepha Haden Chomphosy.
-This show gives importance to the long-term philosophies of the WordPress open source project.
+This show gives importance to the long-term philosophies of the WordPress open-source project.
 All types of WordPress community news and updates are also available here.
-Information and ideas that are shared are very much credible because they come directly from the WordPress authoritative persons.
+Information and ideas that are shared are very credible because they come directly from WordPress authoritative persons.

 - Overall discussion on WP philosophies with a very easily understandable interaction

-- Focus on the success story of the extraordinary contributors in the WordPress community.
+- Focus on the success stories of the extraordinary contributors in the WordPress community.

 - A small list of top things to know that will be discussed in the upcoming episodes.

-Any type of WordPress business-related tips like using WordPress, creating WordPress sites, starting a WordPress business, seeking more customers, e-Commerce help can be found here.
+Any type of WordPress business-related tips like using WordPress, creating WordPress sites, starting a WordPress business, seeking more customers, or e-commerce help can be found here.
 Web experts and digital business holders are the main guests here.
-The Matt Report also takes interviews with WordPress product makers, web professionals, investors.
-This podcast is helpful for the listeners trying to build up the related business.
+The Matt Report also takes interviews with WordPress product makers, web professionals, and investors.
+This podcast is helpful for listeners trying to build up a related business.

 WPwatercooler started the journey back in 2012.
 This show is hosted by Jason Tucker who worked for Tucker Professional Web Services.
 This show is a kind of roundtable discussion that goes both live and video recorded.
 Users can get WordPress knowledge, tips, and updates from this WordPress podcast show.
 WordPress developers, users, and lovers are the main audience of the show.

-Actually, WPwatercooler hosts 3 different podcast shows for 3 different types of audience.
+Actually, WPwatercooler hosts 3 different podcast shows for 3 different types of audiences.